Interim government of Muhammad Yunus: Domestic affairs

-In February 2025, following a widespread outburst of violence in the aftermath of demolition of Dhanmondi 32, the Yunus administration launched Operation Devil Hunt to quell the ongoing violence.
+In February 2025, following a widespread outburst of violence in the aftermath of Demolition of Dhanmondi 32, the administration launched Operation Devil Hunt to quell the violence.
 On its first day, 1,308 people were arrested.

-In April 2025, after a massive demonstration by the NCP, citizens & other political parties like the Hefazat-e-Islam, the Yunus government banned the Awami League as an organization under the anti-terrorism act.
+In April 2025, after a massive demonstration by the National Citizen Party, citizens & other political parties like the Hefazat-e-Islam Bangladesh, the government banned the Awami League as an organization under the anti-terrorism act.

-In May 2025, a reform commission set by the government proposed granting equal rights to women regarding property inheritance, against which Islamists organised massive demonstrations.
+In May 2025, a Women's Affairs Reform Commission set by the government proposed granting equal rights to women regarding property inheritance, against which Islamists organised massive demonstrations.

 In May 2025, the Yunus administration faced large-scale protests from civil servants over a government ordinance that amended the Public Service Act, 2018, which empowers the government to forcibly retire civil servants without any enquiry over the slightest accusations of indiscipline, a law that was in place during the presidency of Ziaur Rahman.
 On that very same month, primary teachers of government schools across the nation went on a strike demanding increase in wages.

-The National Consensus Commission (NCC), established by the Yunus administration to overview consensus among political parties over the state reforms, engaged in dialogue with various parties for several months.
+The National Consensus Commission was established by the Yunus administration to overview consensus among political parties over the state reforms, engaged in dialogue with various parties for several months.
 In July 2025, the administration mulled about introducing term limits by restricting a person from holding the prime ministerial position for more than 10 years.
-The NCP & Jamaat-e-Islami agreed, but the BNP (whose leader Khaleda Zia had already served as prime minister from 1991 to 1996 & 2001–2006) & the Communist Party opposed it.
+The NCP & Jamaat-e-Islami agreed, but the BNP (whose leader Khaleda Zia had already served as prime minister from 1991 to 1996 & 2001 to 2006) & the Communist Party of Bangladesh opposed it.
 The BNP later agreed to support the interim government's steps regarding term limits on the condition that plans to create a National Constitutional Council be shelved.
 The BNP had also opposed the Yunus administration's plans to introduce proportional representation.
 As the discussion concludes, concerns raised over disagreements among political parties regarding key reform proposals and the finalisation of the July Charter.
 However, the deadline for finalising the charter approaching on 31 July, reports indicate that significant differences remain unresolved.
-Observers warned that failure to reach consensus may hinder progress on broader political and governance reforms associated with the July Movement.
+Observers warned that failure to reach consensus may hinder progress on broader political and governance reforms associated with the July Uprising.

 Clashes broke out between demonstrating students and police on 22 July 2025 in a protest rally demanding publication of the names of those who died in the 2025 Dhaka fighter jet crash, compensation for the victims and immediate halt over the use of outdated military equipment.

-On 5 August 2025, Yunus said in a televised broadcast that he would write to the Bangladesh Election Commission to request the general election be held in February 2026 before Ramadan, which will begin as early as 17 February.
+On 5 August 2025, Yunus said in a televised broadcast that he would write to the Bangladesh Election Commission to request the general election be held in February 2026 before Ramadan, which will begin as early as 18 February.

-In October 2025, the interim government officially patronised multiple cultural events centering the death anniversary of the celebrated Baul mystic Lalon at the Kumarkhali upazila where his mazar is located.
+In October 2025, the interim government officially patronised multiple cultural events centering the death anniversary of the celebrated Baul mystic Lalon at the Kumarkhali Upazila where his mazar is located.